Frequently Asked Questions

 Filter FAQs by Category

-Read More about Can you gold plate a platinum ring?
+Read More about Can You Resize a Stainless Steel Ring?

 No, rhodium plating directly over gold vermeil is not recommended, as it can affect the gold layer and cause peeling or flaking.
 However, depending on the item, some jewelers, like...